Linked List (Chain Storage)

 // now the linked list becomes 1 -> 2 -> 3 -> 66 -> 4 -> 5

-Deleting a Node in a Doubly Linked List
+Deleting a Node from a Doubly Linked List

-When deleting a node in a doubly linked list, it is necessary to adjust the pointers of the predecessor and successor nodes to remove the target node:
+When deleting a node from a doubly linked list, you need to adjust the pointers of the predecessor and successor nodes to remove the target node:

 // create a doubly linked list